 General Information and Eligibility

-Undergraduate students selected for internships in approved criminal justice agencies must have at least a junior standing in the Department of Criminal Justice as a prerequisite for selection.
-Additionally, they must also possess a minimum of a 2.5 overall GPA to participate with a local agency (e.g., police department, sheriff's office, etc.) and a minimum of a 3.0 overall GPA to participate with a state or federal agency (e.g., Alabama Department of Forensic Sciences, Secret Service, etc.).
+Undergraduate students selected for internships in approved criminal justice agencies must have at least a junior standing in the Department of Criminal Justice & Forensic Investigation as a prerequisite for selection.
+Additionally, they must also possess a minimum of a 2.5 overall GPA to participate with a local agency (e.g., police department, sheriff's office, etc.) and a minimum of a 3.0 overall GPA to participate with a state or federal agency (e.g., Alabama State Troopers, Secret Service, etc.).
 A student may take up to two internship classes in separate semesters during their baccalaureate matriculation.
-The internship classes are listed as CJ 471 and CJ 472.
+The internship classes are listed as CJ/FI 471 and CJ/FI 472.
 An internship is not a required course.
-However, either CJ 472 or a senior seminar is a part of the Department of Criminal Justice core as a student's capstone course requirement.
-Therefore, if a student chooses to participate in only one internship experience and wants it to fulfill their capstone course requirement, they must be in senior standing (a minimum of 96 hours completed toward their degree) and they would need to register for CJ 472.
-Further, if a student wishes to participate in an internship experience but does not need it to fulfill their capstone course, then they are eligible once they have reached junior standing (a minimum of 64 hours completed toward their degree), and then they would register for CJ 471.
-Internships are offered only in the fall, spring and May 12-Week semesters.
+However, either CJ/FI 472 or a senior seminar is a part of the Department of Criminal Justice & Forensic Investigation core as a student's capstone course requirement.
+Therefore, if a student chooses to participate in only one internship experience and wants it to fulfill their capstone course requirement, they must be in senior standing (a minimum of 90 hours completed toward their degree) and they would need to register for CJ/FI 472.
+Further, if a student wishes to participate in an internship experience but does not need it to fulfill their capstone course, then they are eligible once they have reached junior standing (a minimum of 60 hours completed toward their degree), and then they would register for CJ/FI 471.
+Internships are offered only in the fall and spring semesters.
 All internships must be approved by the Director of the Intern Program and the Department Head of Criminal Justice.
 Applications must be submitted during the advisement session in the semester prior to the one in which they want to participate.
-Students are individually interviewed and screened by the Director of Internships prior to their applying with an agency.
-The screening interview is to:
+Students are required to attend the mandatory internship meeting held each semester prior to the week of advisement.

-After successful completion of the screening interview, the student is allowed to schedule a placement interview with the agency.
-The student is expected to complete a field packet that includes:
+After successful completion of the internship meeting, the student is allowed to schedule a placement interview with the agency.
+The student is required to submit the following items to the Internship Director:

 - The internship application form